libxsmm/libxsmm/README.md

 ## Running
 ### Call Wrapper
-Since the library is binary compatible with existing GEMM calls (LAPACK/BLAS), these calls can be replaced at link-time or intercepted at runtime of an application such that LIBXSMM is used instead of the original LAPACK/BLAS.
-Currently this only works for the Linux OS (not validated under OS&#160;X), and it is also not sufficient to rely on a GNU tool chain under Microsoft Windows.
+Since the library is binary compatible with existing GEMM calls (LAPACK/BLAS), these calls can be replaced at link-time or intercepted at runtime of an application such that LIBXSMM is used instead of the original LAPACK/BLAS library.
 There are two cases to consider:

-* An application which is linked statically against LAPACK/BLAS requires to wrap the `sgemm_` and the `dgemm_` symbol (an alternative is to wrap only `dgemm_`):
+* An application which is linked statically against LAPACK/BLAS requires to wrap the 'sgemm_' and the 'dgemm_' symbol (an alternative is to wrap only 'dgemm_'), and a special build of the libxsmm(ext) library is required (`make WRAP=1` to to wrap SGEMM and DGEMM, or `make WRAP=2` to wrap only DGEMM):
 `gcc [...] -Wl,--wrap=sgemm_,--wrap=dgemm_ /path/to/libxsmmext.a /path/to/libxsmm.a /path/to/your_regular_blas.a`
-This also requires a special build of libxsmm(ext) library able to wrap SGEMM and DGEMM (WRAP=1) or DGEMM only (WRAP=2), e.g.:
-`make WRAP=1`
-Relinking the application as shown above can be often accomplished by copying, pasting, modifying the linker command, and then re-invoking the modified link step.
-This linker command often appears as console output of the application's "make" command (or a similar build system).
-The static link-time wrapper technique may only work with a GCC-compatible tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel&#160;Compiler, and Clang.
-The latter unfortunately does not include Compiler&#160;6.1 or earlier under OS&#160;X, and it has not been tested with a later version of this tool chain.
+Relinking the application as shown above can often be accomplished by copying, pasting, modifying the linker command, and then re-invoking the modified link step.
+This linker command may appear as console output of the application's "make" command (or a similar build system).
+The static link-time wrapper technique may only work with a GCC tool chain (GNU Binutils: `ld`, or `ld` via compiler-driver), and it has been tested with GNU GCC, Intel&#160;Compiler, and Clang.
+However, this does not work under Microsoft Windows (even when using the GNU tool chain), and it may not work under OS&#160;X (Compiler&#160;6.1 or earlier, later versions have not been tested).
-* An application which is dynamically linked against LAPACK/BLAS allows for intercepting the GEMM calls at startup time (runtime) of the unmodified application by using the LD_PRELOAD mechanism:
+* An application which is dynamically linked against LAPACK/BLAS allows for intercepting the GEMM calls at startup time (runtime) of the unmodified executable by using the LD_PRELOAD mechanism.
+The shared library of LIBXSMM (`make STATIC=0`) allows to intercept the GEMM calls of the application:
 `LD_PRELOAD=/path/to/libxsmmext.so ./myapplication`
-This case obviously requires to build a shared library of LIBXSMM:
-`make STATIC=0`

 The behavior of the intercepted GEMM routines (statically wrapped or via LD_PRELOAD) can be controlled with the environment variable LIBXSMM_MP i.e., 0:&#160;calling sequential below-threshold routines without OpenMP (default when only linking 'libxsmm'), 1:&#160;OpenMP-parallelized behavior but without an internal parallel region, and 2:&#160;OpenMP-parallelized routines with internal parallel region (default when linking 'libxsmmext').
-In any case, the wrapper mechanism also supports to falls back to BLAS.
+In any case, the wrapper mechanism also supports to fall back to BLAS.

 ```
 LIBXSMM_MP=0 ./myapplication